Ouxiang-Li/SPEED/README.md

 ### On Implicit Concept Erasure

-You can directly run the following script for fast evaluation, which consists of: (1) model editing, (2) I2P image sampling, and (3) NudeNet detection.
+You can directly run the following script for fast evaluation, which consists of: (1) model editing, (2) I2P & MS-COCO image sampling, and (3) NudeNet detection & MS-COCO evaluation.

 ```python
 bash scripts/eval_nudity.sh